-The seminar room at CERN listening to the announcement of the Higgs discovery on 4 July 2012.
+The seminar room at CERN listened to the announcement of the Higgs discovery on 4 July 2012.
 Image courtesy of CERN

 So how important was the discovery of the Higgs?
-Like all other physicists, I am slowly getting used to the idea that pervading the whole of space there really is an invisible and, until 4 July 2012, undetected mysterious presence known as the Higgs field.
-It affects the Universe, as far as we know, only at the tiniest scales through the way it allows subatomic particles to move through it.
+Like all other physicists, I am slowly getting used to the idea that pervading the whole of space; there really is an invisible and, until 4 July 2012, undetected mysterious presence known as the Higgs field.
+As far as we know, it affects the Universe only at the tiniest scales through the way it allows subatomic particles to move through it.
 Some, like photons (the particles of light), pass through as though it wasn’t there at all and some, like neutrinos, only feel it very weakly, while others move through it as though it were treacle and so are unable to travel very fast.
 The way we see this is through these particles having different masses.
 Thus the heaviest quarks, the Top and Bottom, have their relatively large masses because they interact strongly with the Higgs field, whereas the lightest quarks, the Up and Down (that make up all the stuff we see in the Universe) couple relatively weakly with the field.

 The data from CMS, one of the two experiments at the LHC.
 It shows the famous ‘Higgs’ bump at 125 GeV.
 Image courtesy of CERN

 So, it is really the Higgs field and the way it interacts with matter that is important, not the Higgs boson.
-That is simply a very short-lived lump of energy that is the particle manifestation of the field – it doesn’t have a size or a shape.
-When CERN announced they had discovered the Higgs boson they did not mean they had ‘seen’ one.
+That is simply a very short-lived lump of energy that is the particle manifestation of the field it doesn’t have a size or a shape.
+When CERN announced they had discovered the Higgs boson they did not mean they had ‘seen one.
 What they meant was something rather more obscure.
 Because this particle only lives for a tiny fraction of a second before it decays into something else, it is these products that experimenters were looking for; and billions of these decay products are created in the high-energy collisions of the two proton beams in the LHC.
 So, how do they know which ones might have been produced by a Higgs particle.
-Well, what they do is record all the candidate particles that may have been produced by a Higgs boson created in the mêlée and plot the number of such events against their energy.
-This plot is called a cross section and shows whether, at certain energies, there is a sharp rise in the number of events.
-This means that there is a certain narrow energy range (corresponding to presence of a Higgs boson) when these decay products are produced in more abundance that at other energies.
-This manifests itself as a bump in the cross section.
+Well, what they do is record all the candidate particles that may have been produced by a Higgs boson created in the mle and plot the number of such events against their energy.
+This plot is called a cross-section and shows whether, at certain energies, there is a sharp rise in the number of events.
+This means that there is a certain narrow energy range (corresponding to the presence of a Higgs boson) when these decay products are produced in more abundance than at other energies.
+This manifests itself as a bump in the cross-section.
 The sharper and more defined the bump, the more likely it is that that energy is special.
-So when physicists talk about confidence levels and sigma values they are referring to the sharpness and clarity of this bump in the cross section.
+So when physicists talk about confidence levels and sigma values they are referring to the sharpness and clarity of this bump in the cross-section.
 And they are very very confident.

 One final point is that the particle physicists at CERN were very careful in their statement to say that although the evidence was overwhelming of the discovery of a new particle, they could not yet be sure that it was the Higgs boson.
 But I reckon they are just being very cautious for now, and rightly so.
 But in my view, it if looks like the Higgs, smells like the Higgs and is exactly where they expected to find the Higgs, then it is the Higgs.